Ergen plays wireless hand with bet on Clearwire

 "I think it's a stalking horse bid and the reason why it's a classic move is because it's a hedge bet.
 His chief goal is not to get it," Mitchell said.

-Ergen may also be trying to hurt Sprint (S.N), which it squared off against at the FCC late last year.
+Ergen may also be trying to hurt Sprint, which it squared off against at the FCC late last year.
 Dish said Sprint's opposition to some of its spectrum plans impeded Dish's network building.

 "At least part of this may be payback for Sprint's meddling in the (FCC) proceeding," said Tim Farrar, a telecom analyst at TMF Associates.